 Most central to customer-centricity is how an insurer’s availability affects a customer’s autonomy.
 Digital migration is happening at both the business and customer ends.
 More customers want access to their providers around the clock, and they want to control the conversation.
 In response, providers are implementing automated assistance for their call centers, customer profiles are being stored in the cloud, and communications are being delivered by different channels according to customer preference.

 It’s no longer new for companies to offer customers the choice of communications formatted for mobile, desktop, or print.
-But one emerging technology is dynamic documents with interactive data visualizations.
+But one emerging technology is dynamic documents with interactive customer data visualizations.
 Not only do customers receive the information by the mode they like, they can also digest it how they like.
-Their interactions, as they hover over colorful charts and graphs, can be monitored to improve future communications with targeted ads and more appealing displays (see Ecrion’s Customer Engagement Management layer).
+Their interactions, as they hover over colorful charts and graphs, can be monitored to improve future communications with targeted ads and more appealing displays (see Ecrion’s Customer Engagement Management (CEM) layer).

 Internet of Things

 Speaking of usage data, another move toward customer-centricity features installing software into items that may not have been considered before.
-This also provides for a company’s virtual Omni-presence with clientele.
+This also provides for a company’s omni-channel communications with clientele.
 Vehicle tracking devices can adjust premiums in real time.
 Heating systems and washer-dryer setups can potentially help underwrite home insurance policies.
 The amount of data captured by a smartphone alone is still not fully tapped.
 These are things that translate into lower rates, but ultimately to higher Customer Lifetime Value when implemented and applied in the right ways.

 This is the other side of interactivity – not just how it enhances the customer experience but also how it improves your experience of the customer.
 With greater options for interactivity, you can ultimately know customer better and create more specific personas, continuing to develop products and messaging tailored directly to their specific wants and needs.